ltgoslo/nor_dia_change/guidelines.md

 ## Introduction

 Your task is to rate the semantic relatedness between two uses of a word.
-For instance, presented with a sentence pair as in (1), you are asked to rate the semantic relatedness between the two uses of _ris_ in (a) and (b):
+For instance, presented with a sentence pair as in (0), you are asked to rate the semantic relatedness between the two uses of _ris_ in (a) and (b):

-(a) I den islandske debatten gis det ros og **ris** til systemet.
+(0a) I den islandske debatten gis det ros og **ris** til systemet.

-(b) Da krigen brøt ut i .1807, var briggen på hjemreise fra Middelhavet, låstet med sukker, **ris** og bomull.
+(0b) Da krigen brøt ut i .1807, var briggen på hjemreise fra Middelhavet, låstet med sukker, **ris** og bomull.

 ## Task structure